-- Webb is currently listed second on the depth chart at the mike (inside) linebacker behind fifth-year senior Mike Sipili. - Webb is second on the team in special teams' points with 23.
-He has nine unassisted tackles and four knock down or springing blocks in the return game.
-He has forced two fair catches on punt return, as well. - Webb saw action on defense in eight plays against Texas Tech in week 7and made the most of those plays, coming up with three tackles, two solo, and a half-sack to go with a third down stop. - Webb practiced as a short-yardage fullback in the Spring. - Webb enjoys rapping and wrote a song entitled "Colorado Swag," produced by defensive end Forrest West, that is played during pregame warm-ups at Folsom Field. - He redshired the 2009 season and earned the Special Teams Scout Award for the season and also for the Wyoming game. - He has won two spelling bees in his lifetime, once in elementary school and another in middle school. - He is active in the Distributive Educational Club of America, an international association of high school and college students studying marketing, management and entrepreneurship. - He is active in the community, volunteering for Bridge Builders, a program that seeks to develop future leaders who lay aside individual, social, economic and cultural differences.
+- Webb is currently listed second on the depth chart at the mike (inside) linebacker behind fifth-year senior Mike Sipili. - Webb is second on the team in special teams' points with 26.
+He has 10 unassisted tackles and four knock down or springing blocks in the return

+- game.
+He has forced three fair catches on punt return, as well, and has twice been the first player down field on kickoff coverage. - Webb saw action on defense in eight plays against Texas Tech in week 7and made the most of those plays, coming up with three tackles, two solo, and a half-sack to go with a third down stop. - · Webb practiced as a short-yardage fullback in the Spring. - Webb enjoys rapping and wrote a song entitled "Colorado Swag," produced by defensive end Forrest West, that is played during pregame warm-ups at Folsom Field. - He redshired the 2009 season and earned the Special Teams Scout Award for the season and also for the Wyoming game. - He has won two spelling bees in his lifetime, once in elementary school and another in middle school. - He is active in the Distributive Educational Club of America, an international association of high school and college students studying marketing, management and entrepreneurship. - He is active in the community, volunteering for Bridge Builders, a program that seeks to develop future leaders who lay aside individual, social, economic and cultural differences.
 He volunteered for the Special Olympics through Bridge Builders, serving as a basketball coach. - He is a cousin of former San Francisco 49er great Roger Craig, who won three Super Bowls and was the NFL Offensive Player of the Year in 1988. - He has two other family memberes who played in the NFL.
 Kenton Keith played collegiate at New Mexico as is a member of the Indianapolis Colts while his uncle, Joe Lowery played running back at Jacksonville State and was drafted by the Buffalo Bills in 1976.

+Season G Plays UT AT-TOT TFL Sacks 3DS QBP FR FF PBU INT 2010 6 119 12 4-16 21⁄2-7 1⁄2-2 2 3 0 0 0 0 0 0

 Season

-G

-Plays

-UT

-AT-TOT

-TFL

-Sacks

-3DS

-QBP

-FR

-FF

-PBU

-INT

-Season

 CP UT(20) AT(20)

 FF

 FR

-KSD

-WB
+KSD WB

 DP

 BLK

 RK

 FFC

 FDP

 PTS

-KEY: UT-Unassisted Tackle; UT/20-Unassisted Tackle Inside-the-20; AT-Assisted Tackle; AT/20- Assisted Tackle Inside-the-20; FF-Forced Fumble; FR-Fumble Recovery; KSD-Knockdown or Springing Block on Kick Return; WB-Wedge Break; DP-Downed Punt (meaningful); BLK-Blocked Kick; RK- Recovered Blocked Kick, Punt or On-side kick; FFC-Forced Fair Catch; FDF-First Downfield (on kickoff).
+KEY: UT-Unassisted Tackle; UT/20-Unassisted Tackle Inside-the-20; AT-Assisted Tackle; AT/20- Assisted Tackle Inside-the-20; FF-Forced Fumble; FR-Fumble Recovery; KSD-Knockdown or Springing Block on Kick Return; WB-Wedge Break; DP-Downed Punt (meaningful); BLK-Blocked Kick; RK- Recovered Blocked Kick, Punt or On-side Kick; FFC-Forced Fair Catch; FDF-First Downfield (on kickoff).